-Coaches are also advised to register with AO so that they can be kept abreast of all developments relating to coaching and be fully insured against liability.
+Coaches are also advised to register with AO so that they can be kept up to speed on all developments relating to coaching and be fully insured against liability.
 Many clubs now pay the registration fee on behalf of their coaches.

 The first step in fundraising is to find out from the local recreational department, the various service clubs and the large businesses in the community if they will support a club in the area.
 It could be that they will give a one-time only donation to get the club started, or they may provide some funding over a period of time.
 A prepared submission is superior to a verbal discussion as ultimately a written statement will be requested.

 Membership in AO is based on the calendar year.
-In addition to the aforementioned competitive membership there are currently three additional types of memberships offered to athletes:
+In addition to the aforementioned competitive membership there are currently other types of memberships offered to athletes:

 Unattached Membership: Entitlement to entry into all sanctioned competitions including Championships, Trials and Games Competitions.
 Affiliation with club not required.

-Registration application forms are mailed in bulk at the beginning of December to all club registrars and are also available on request.
+Registration application forms are provided at the beginning of December to all club registrars and are also available upon request.
 Forms must be signed by both the athlete and the club registrar and must be accompanied by the appropriate fee.

 Club Membership Fee

 A membership fee structure should be established, keeping in mind projected travel costs, club administration expenses and the AO membership fees.
 A number of clubs are paying their coaches honoraria for their services and have increased membership fees to subsidize this expense.

 A good fundraising programme usually means relatively low membership fees.
 All athletes in the club should be required to participate in fundraising activities.